Daniel James Gercke: Early life

 Daniel Gercke was born on October 9, 1874, in the Holmesburg section of Philadelphia, Pennsylvania, to Christopher and Catherine (née Shea) Gercke.
 He attended St. Joseph's College in Philadelphia, from where he obtained a Bachelor of Arts degree in 1891.
 He completed his theological studies at St. Charles Borromeo Seminary in Philadelphia.

 Priesthood

 Gercke was ordained to the priesthood for the Archdiocese of Philadelphia by Archbishop Patrick Ryan on June 1, 1901.
 He then served as a curate at St. Joseph's Parish in Girardville, Pennsylvania, and afterwards at Holy Trinity Parish in Philadelphia.
-He briefly served at St. Mary's Parishh in Philadelphia before going to Vigan City, Philippines, in 1903.
+He briefly served at St. Mary's Parish in Philadelphia before going to Vigan City, Philippines, in 1903.
 He served as vicar general of the Diocese of Nueva Cáceres in the Philippines from 1910 to 1919.

 Gercke was named a domestic prelate by Pope Benedict XV in 1915, and returned to Philadelphia in 1919.
 He then served as rector of the Cathedral of SS.
 Peter and Paul.